alonsoir/cassandra-park-twitter-scala-app/README.md

 next step

-Use and adapt this to store data in mongo instance
+Use and adapt this to store data in mongo instance or use another library to save josn tweets into a local Mongo instance, ie, spark-mongodb from Stratio.

 	dstream.foreachRDD { rdd =>
 	  rdd.foreachPartition { partitionOfRecords =>